yujhenchen/socket-react-fullstack-monorepo/README.md

 }
 ```

-listen on the connection event for incoming sockets.
-Use `io.emit("receive_online_people_count", io.of("/").sockets.size);` to broadcast the number of currently connected clients:
+Listen for the connection event to handle incoming sockets, then use `io.emit("receive_online_people_count", io.of("/").sockets.size);` to broadcast the current number of connected clients:
 ```
 io.on('connection', (socket: SocketType) => {
     console.log('a user connected', socket.id);